yamgarcia/Portfolio/README.md

 ### :muscle: Project

-This <b>Portfolio</b> is a project to resemble my front end skills but I encourage you to access it and see more about my other projects.
+This <b>Portfolio</b> is a project made with the intention to show my front end skills and showcase the other projects found in my github account.
 [Click Here](https://marcos-portfolio.herokuapp.com/)

 ### 🙋🏽‍♂️ Author's considerations